PromptSail/prompt_sail/docs/_docs/01-quick-start-guide.md

 docker-compose -f docker-compose.yml up
 ```

 If you want to run the dev version of the images, you can pull the `dev-release` tag insted of `latest`.
-More on image tagging strategy and deployments you will find at [Deployment Cookbook - Local Deployment](/docs/deploy-promptsail-local#pull-and-run-the-docker-images-from-ghcr) section.
+More on image tagging strategy and deployments can be found at [Deployment](/docs/deploy-promptsail-local#pull-and-run-the-docker-images-from-ghcr)](/docs/deploy-promptsail-local#pull-and-run-the-docker-images-from-ghcr) Cookbook - Local Deployment](/docs/deploy-promptsail-local#pull-and-run-the-docker-images-from-ghcr) section.

 All the environment variables are set to default and non-production deployment in the [docker-compose.yml](https://github.com/PromptSail/prompt_sail/blob/main/docker-compose.yml) it is recommended to change them to your own values.